TW-Genesis/rocksdb-bench/README.md

 ## Result
 ```
-For workload type-6 by removing compression and checksum we were able
+For workload type-6 by removing compression we were able
-to increase read score of rocksDB (43.4521s)
+to increase read score of rocksDB (43.4521s) which was 62.4660s
-which was 62.4660s (for default configuration) although increasing space
+for default configuration although increasing space
 due to disabling compression.
 Jena B+ tree uses more memory
 than RocksDB.